couchbase/kv_engine/docs/dcp/documentation/flow-control.md

 ### Large items

 Couchbase allows a maximum data size of 20MB which means a client must be ready to receive an item of this size.
 Consumers will rarely want to keep stream buffers of this size since this would mean the application would need to reserve 20MB * 1024 Vbuckets or 20GB of buffer space if they stream all VBuckets.
-In order to deal with this issue Consumers must be aware that their code will need to be able to handle recieving items that will overflow their buffers.
+In order to deal with this issue Consumers must be aware that their code will need to be able to handle receiving items that will overflow their buffers.
 The Producer will continue to send items as long as there is any space available in the Consumers buffer no matter what the size of the item.

 ### Setting 0 Buffer Size